 - High-HeelFace Turn: The only girl of the Mysterious Four and the only one to turn over a new leaf (not that she has much choice, given the situation in which Kuma has thrown her).

 - Huge Guy, Tiny Girl: With Mihawk who dwarfs her at 6'6 while she stands only 5'2.

 - I Choose to Stay: At the end of the Thriller Bark arc, she got expelled by Kuma to Kuraigana Island and chose to remain there with Mihawk in his mansion.
 She's now helping him with the tilling of his island.

-- Intangibility: Her devil fruit gives her the ability to float and be intangible, just like a ghost.
-Subverted when it's revealed to be an Astral Projection while her real body is elsewere.
+- Intangibility: Her Devil Fruit gives her the ability to float and be intangible, just like a ghost.
+Subverted when it's revealed to be an Astral Projection while her real body is elsewhere.

 - Mad Bomber: She really enjoys using her explosive Mini-Hollows in her fight with Usopp.